Wade Kapszukiewicz: Mayor of Toledo

-During his second term, Kapszukiewicz's work has focused on investing resources and implementing the Toledo Recovery Plan.
+During his second term, Kapszukiewicz's work focused on investing resources and implementing the Toledo Recovery Plan.
 Among other improvements, the plan has continued to increase the size of safety forces, makes historic investments in youth programming and summer jobs, builds a YMCA in a historically disinvested neighborhood in the central city, creates new affordable housing, demolishes and rehabilitates blighted properties and improves and enhances city parks.

 Work outside government

 After receiving his master's degree, Kapszukiewicz worked for two years as the policy analysis and research director of the New Ohio Institute, a public policy research organization that studied issues affecting Ohio's urban areas.
 In April 1998, he accepted the position of manager of planning and development at the Lucas County Mental Health Board, where he worked until he became a member of Toledo City Council.
 While on the council, he taught a course in American government at Owens Community College and also worked at COMPASS, a social service agency that works with people with drug and alcohol addictions.
 Kapszukiewicz has been an adjunct professor at Lourdes University where he taught courses in urban policy.